fpoussin/MotoLink/README.md

 MotoLink
 ===================

-OBD, CAN BUS, K-Line interface and logger for motorcycles.
+CAN bus, K-Line interface for motorcycles.

-Also includes a strain gauge shifter interface.
+Primarily intended to communicate with Honda HRC ECUs.

+Includes some digital and analog inputs and a knock sensor interface.